Apple defies China slowdown fears with strong iPhone sales

 “If I ... just look at how many customers are coming in our stores regardless of whether they are buying, how many people are coming online and in addition to looking at our sales trends, I would not know there was any economic issue at all in China,” Cook said on a conference call.

-Many large U.S. companies, including United Technologies Corp (UTX.N) and General Electric Co (GE.N), have expressed concerns about China’s slowing growth.
+Many large U.S. companies, including United Technologies Corp and General Electric Co, have expressed concerns about China’s slowing growth.

 However, William Blair analyst Anil Doradla said Apple has several factors in its favor.